 - To request a presentation, please send an email to Amanda Wheeler.

 This is an interactive presentation that discusses the influences of power, privilege and oppression on students' individual and collective experiences.

 QPR (Question, Persuade, Refer): Suicide Prevention Training

 Did you know that suicide is the second leading cause of death for college students?
 Everyone has a responsibility to help prevent suicide.
 Through our certified QPR Gatekeeper training students, faculty, and staff can learn the warning signs for suicide, what to say to someone who is at risk for suicide, and where and how to refer someone who is suicidal for help.
 Talking about suicide is difficult, but QPR Gatekeepers are empowered to help those who may be in desperate need.
-Training usually lasts 1.5 hours.
+Training usually lasts between 1 and 1.5 hours.